List of Girls und Panzer characters: Maginot Girls Academy

-University Strengthened Team
+All-Stars University Team

-University Strengthened Team (大学選抜チーム, Daigaku Senbatsu team) is a selection of college students that confronts Ōarai in the film.
+All-Stars University Team (大学選抜チーム, Daigaku Senbatsu Chīmu) is a selection of college students that confronts Ōarai in the film.
 Their insignia is inspired by the Flag of the United Nations.
 Like Ōarai, they use tanks from multiple countries, including American, British, and German models.
 These include M26 Pershing, Centurion, M24 Chaffee, a T28 super-heavy tank, and a Karl-Gerät self-propelled siege mortar.
 They are also shown in the film to have several white M4 Sherman, though they were not used in the match.
 Their battle theme is When Johnny Comes Marching Home.